xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 ```

 If the leading character is  a  single  one,  as  in  the  ';' of
 assembly language, then we're essentially done.
-If  it's  a two-
+If  it's  a
-character token, as in the '--'  of  Ada, we need only modify the
+two-character token, as in the '--'  of  Ada, we need only modify the
 tests  within  GetChar.
 Either way, it's an easier problem than
 the balanced case.